jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

 refactor: make it better
 #################################################################################

-* it does not tell me if the :ref:`method<functions>` is returning the same value I give it, so I change the list_
+* it does not tell me if the :ref:`method<functions>` returned the same value I gave, so I change the list_

   .. code-block:: python
     :emphasize-lines: 2